DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving: Motivation

 These two observations motivate the need for length-aware scheduling and workload-aware adaptation.
 Designing scheduling policies that account for request-length heterogeneity is essential to improve the robustness and efficiency of practical inference systems under mixed workloads.

 Motivated by the foregoing, we propose \textbf{DOPD}, a PD-Disaggregation framework that (i) produces accurate short-term forecasts of future load, (ii) computes the optimal P/D ratio for the current workload, (iii) leverages workload-aware request scheduling to mitigate the interference introduced by mixed-length requests in PD-Disaggregation under high concurrency, and (iv) dynamically scales the numbers of P-instances and D-instances according to the computed optimal P/D ratio.
-By reacting to complex and rapidly varying loads, DOPD maximizes goodput without under-provisioning or over-provisioning GPU resources, reduces TPOT and end-to-end latency, and maintains excellent SLO attainment.
+By reacting to complex and rapidly varying loads, DOPD maximizes goodput using fewer GPU resources, reduces TPOT and end-to-end latency, and maintains excellent SLO attainment.